G-Research/ParquetSharp/README.md

 ## Contributing

 We welcome new contributors!
 We will happily receive PRs for bug fixes or small changes.
 If you're contemplating something larger please get in touch first by opening a GitHub Issue describing the problem and how you propose to solve it.
+Please see our [contributing guide](https://github.com/G-Research/ParquetSharp/blob/master/CONTRIBUTING.md) for more details on contributing.

 ## Security